-The Griffin Primary School SEND Policy
+- The Griffin Primary School SEND Policy - A copy of the full SEND Register.

-- Information on individual pupils' special educational needs, including the pupil class files which contain their APDR, One-page profile and any other relevant SEND information - Practical advice, teaching strategies, and information about types of special educational needs and disabilities. - · Information is also available through Hull's SEND Local Offer - · The pupil's Assess Plan Do Review document
+- A pupil's individual confidential SEND file (with the consent of the Head of School or the SENCO) - Guidance on or a copy of The SEND Code of Practice - Information on individual pupils' special educational needs, including the pupil class files which contain their APDR, One-page profile and any other relevant SEND information - Practical advice, teaching strategies, and information about types of special educational needs and disabilities. - Information through Hull's SEND Local Offer - The pupil's Assess Plan Do Review document